bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

 I think this was great learning experience for me and turned out nicer that I at first expected.
 Even though it doesn't use any sophisticated algorithms, recommendations were mostly satisfying.
 It has to be said that the performance of my model depends a couple of variable, some of which I cannot control.
 For example, how much a user is invested in a genre is very important.
 If I have only 5 songs in my library for a target genre, my expectations would have to be low.

 There three main controlling variables that changes the outcome of playlists: **number of seed playlists**, **how many of the most overlapping playlists we take into consideration**, and **overlap threshold**.
-They control how many songs will be in the generated playlist and high overlap threshold tends to favor more popular songs obviously.
+They control how many songs will be in the generated playlist and a high overlap threshold tends to favor more popular songs, obviously.
 I manually tinkered with them to make song count between 70 and 100 in my experiments but in the future maybe I can add an automation of this. **For now thanks for reading and see you next time!**

 ---
 ## References